TimBoleslawsky/data-science-vault/Notes/Model Selection & Hyperparameter Tuning.md

 ![[Pasted image 20241205143119.png]]

 What we seek from the error curve is the value $k$ where the rate of decline decreases drastically, or the *elbow*.
-## Model Selection (and Hyperparameter Tuning)
-Like said above the most popular and the easiest way to select a model is by comparing final model evaluation metrics (MSE, Silhouette Score, Accuracy, ...).
-The methods below have more specific use-cases.
-### AIC and BIC
-AIC BIC